ualberta-cmput301/ualberta-cmput301.github.io/content/general/presentation-rubric.md

 [TOC]

+# This is currently a copy of the 402 presentation requirements and needs to be updated for 301

 # Overview

 The purpose of the presentation marking rubric is to outline precise evaluation criteria for the assessment of the group assignment 5 presentation.
 Its aim is to provide clear guidance to presenters, ensuring they have a thorough understanding of what is expected of them.